 What is copying?

 - From paper to paper

 - From the Internet and other digital media to print on paper

 - From one digital format to another digital format.
 This includes copy/paste, download or other forms of digital copying from digital media and files, such as websites, ebooks, and PDFs

 You should be aware that:

-- You may only share digital copies on UCN's password-protected platforms (e.g. Canvas).
+- You may only share digital copies on UCN's password-protected platforms (e.g. Teams).
 Digital copies may not be shared via email, SMS, Dropbox, iCloud, Facebook or similar.